controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/ci-runner-ng-breakout/README.md

 ```

 There is a service account token mounted at `/var/run/secrets/kubernetes.io/serviceaccount/token` which we can use to authenticate to the API server.
-But if we download `kubectl`, we soon discover the service account token has no permissions in the normal Kubernetes namespace.
+But if we download `kubectl`, we soon discover the service account token has no permissions in the default Kubernetes namespace.

 > Note: the `kubectl` binary can downloaded from the [Kubernetes release page](https://kubernetes.io/releases/)